Commentary: Samsung’s gigantic mistake over the Galaxy Fold

 On Monday (Apr 22), Samsung announced that the retail launch of its first 5G handset, the Galaxy Fold, will be delayed for an unspecified period of time.

 The folding handset was initially set to officially go on sale on Apr 26.
-The giant had distributed it to tech reviewers and newsrooms around the world.
+The company had distributed it to tech reviewers and newsrooms all around the world.

 “We want our customers to have the best experience possible which is why, after initial feedback, we have decided to delay the release of the category-changing Galaxy Fold to make sure it measures up to the high standards we know you expect from us,” Samsung said in a press statement.